dbrevesf/employee_api/README.md

 ## Database

-As it won't be uploaded in production and because it was a techinal challenge, I didn't want to spend time dealing with database configs and I used the default database system that Django provides: SQLite.
+As it won't be uploaded in production, I didn't want to spend time dealing with database configs and I used the default database system that Django provides:
+SQLite.
 But, for bigger applications that will be put in production, we need to chose a more robust system and make sure that the databases credentials will be stored in safety places like the operating system environment variables.

 ## Tests

-For this technical challenge, some unit tests were written to make sure that everything is working properly.
+For this project, some unit tests were written to make sure that everything is working properly.
 They're in the file tests.py and they can be executed with: python manage.py test